You want to get away –– we want to help.

-As an internationally renowned yoga teacher, we had seen it time and time again: Practicing yoga changes lives.
+As internationally renowned yoga teachers, we had seen it time and time again: Practicing yoga changes lives.
 It creates a space so that the answers to our greatest questions can arise naturally, without effort.
 Put simply, yoga is a catalyst for peace.

 Realtors and A French Lady

 So, when my driving companion (my then student, now Blue Osa’s co-owner) and Adam spotted a beat-up Century 21 sign, we intuitively pulled over.
 As we exited the car, three dogs and one angry French woman immediately began to bark at us.